This list of our favorite things to do in February in Washington DC, updated for 2023.

 There will be a stunning array of Paphiopedilum, Cattleya, Dendrobium, Bulbophyllum, and more, some in traditional pots and planters and others arranged in artful displays that emphasize their unique beauty.

 You'll want to make sure you don't miss out on the opportunity of seeing thousands of these mesmerizing flowers on full display.
-The event will be delighting visitors between February 17th and April 30th, 2023.
+The event will usually runs between February and April.

 In addition to admiring the stunning orchids, you can also take part in a variety of educational programs at the Botanic Garden.
 From guided tours and workshops on caring for these beautiful flowers to lectures that explore their ecology and biology, they have something for everyone.